 1. Book As Early As Possible

-Songkran is probably the most famous and popular event in Thailand that attracts travelers from all over the world.
+Songkran is probably the most famous and popular Thailand festival that attracts travelers from all over the world.
 Expect the accommodations to be fully booked.

 2. Expect to Get Wet…Everywhere